-Does the YouTube Platform qualify as “ for acts of terrorism for the purposes of determining’sility (d)
+Does the YouTube Platform qualify as “material support or resources” for acts of terrorism for the purposes of determining Google’s liability under 18 U.S.C. §2333(a) (d) ?

-creatorcreator
+Is Google liable under 18 U.S.C. §2333(a) for knowingly providing “material support” to the content creator while knowing that the content creator “is a designated terrorist organization…, that the organization has engaged or engages in terrorist activity…, or that the organization has engaged or engages in terrorism”?

+Did Goggle violate §2339A and §2339B of the Antiterrorism Act (ATA) by creating “new and unique” targeted content for ISIS’s accounts “by choosing which advertisement to combine with the posted videos with knowledge about the viewer” and sharing revenue generated through the ads with ISIS?

-5Did Google violate 18 U.S.C.§ 2339C(c) by concealing the provision of material support and resources to a designated foreign terrorist organization?
+5. Did Google violate 18 U.S.C.§ 2339C(c) by concealing the provision of material support and resources to a designated foreign terrorist organization?

-6
+6. Did Google provide goods, funds or services to ISIS which violates the terrorism sanctions regulations issued pursuant to the International Emergency Economic Powers Act (‘‘IEEPA’’) and Global Terrorism Sanctions Regulations ?

 Google contends “that Section 230 of the Communications Decency Act of 1996 (‘‘CDA’’), 47 U.S.C. § 230(c)(1), bars any claim that seeks to hold an online service provider liable for injuries allegedly resulting from its hosting of third-party material.
 It also argues that all of the plaintiffs’ claims are insufficiently pleaded.”